MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/nn-wincodec-iwiccolorcontext.md

 ## -remarks

 A Color Context is an abstraction for a color profile.
 The profile can either be loaded from a file (like "sRGB Color Space Profile.icm"), read from a memory buffer, or can be defined by an EXIF color space.
-The system color profile directory can be obtained by calling <a href="/previous-versions/windows/desktop/wcs/getcolordirectory">GetColorDirectory</a>.
+The system color profile directory can be obtained by calling [GetColorDirectoryW](/windows/win32/api/icm/nf-icm-getcolordirectoryw).

 Once a color context has been initialized, it cannot be re-initialized.